 The fort was built in the 16th century by Raja Rai Singh, the sixth Rajput leader of Bikaner.
 In the years that followed, it was expanded by different leaders who each left their own mark.
 It is one of the few fortresses that was not built on a hill, but never conquered, despite many attacks.
 Because Bikaner attracts few foreign tourists, this fort is less visited than other forts in Rajasthan.
 You mainly walk among Indian visitors.
 Not all palaces and corridors are open to the public, but as a woman visiting alone you might get invited by the guards and get access to private areas such as this one.

-Read more about Rajasthan’s most beautiful palaces and fortresses including all the highlights, photos and locations here.
+Read more about sightseeing in Bikaner in Rajasthan’s most beautiful palaces and fortresses, including all the highlights, photos and locations.

 A temple that does not look very special from the outside, will amaze you at the inside by the overwhelming use of colors and artwork.
 Seth Bhandasar Jain temple was built in the 15th century and dedicated to a Tirthankar, a Jain teacher.
 The temple is known for its incredible leaf paintings, frescoes and ornamented mirror work, depicting the lives of 24 Jain teachers.
 The decorations are just impressive and makes it one of the most stunning temples to see in Bikaner.

 Jainism is India’s sixth-largest-religion and is practiced throughout India.
 Because this religion has no gods, it is actually more a philosophy of life.
 Jainism honors everything that lives.
 Jainas are vegan and do not wear leather items.
 In addition, they argue for a fair and nonviolent existence, in which matters do not play a role.
 Gandhi seems to have been influenced by Jainism in his early years.
 Two of the most famous Jain temples are located in Ranakpur and Jaisalmer